Pololac/AquaDico/README.md

 ```

 #### Loading Test Data (Fixtures)
 Finally, once the database is created and the structure is in place, you have to import test data: the fixtures.
+They have been generated with the bundle Faker.

 Like the migrations, the fixtures are likely already part of the codebase, so you can execute them directly: